kyaryunha/i18n-language.js/README.md

 ## Introduce

-There are a lot of approaches to internationalisation, but this project offers unique advantages like: followings.
+There are a lot of approaches to internationalization, but this project offers unique advantages like: followings.

 - Inline translation in HTML documents
 - Lightweight JS implementation in 48 lines